Caguas, Puerto Rico

 - Casa del Trovador Luis Miranda “Pico de Oro”

-- José Ignacio Quintón Criollo Music Center
+- Centro Musical Criollo José Ignacio Quintón

 - Eco-Plaza Borinquen